Hi folks, welcome back from the Limbaugh Institute for Advanced Conservative Studies.

 But Maryland law prohibits its motor vehicle administration from issuing driver's licenses to people whose licenses are suspended in other states.

-Democrats hit the trail again with friends.
+For the Los Angeles Times, Democrats hit the trail again with friends.

 Let me tell you how the Times writes this, and let me translate it for you.

-She snared an influential endorsement of her own, Henry Cisneros, the first Latino Secretary of Housing and Urban Development.
+She snared an influential endorsement of her own, Henry Cisneros, the first Latino secretary of housing and urban development.

 Can I rewrite that for you?

-Hillary picks up support from indicted politician who had mistresses.
+Can't tell what the headline for this story ought to be: Hillary picks up support from indicted politician who had mistresses.

 Subhead, and it's not her husband.

-Well, Mrs. Narros served in Clinton's administration.
+Well, Cisneros served in Clinton's administration.

-Uh it was indicted on all this.
+He was indicted on all this.

-He pled it down to a uh to a felony.
+He pled it down to a felony.

-In sharp contrast to his tough talk about ethics reform in government, Senator Obama approached a well-known Illinois political fixer under active federal investigation, Antoine Tony Rezco, for advice.
+In sharp contrast to his tough talk about ethics reform in government, Senator Obama approached a well-known Illinois political fixer under active federal investigation, Antoine Tony Resco, for advice as he sought to find a way to buy a house shortly after being elected to the United States Senate.

-The parcel included an adjacent lot, which Obama told a tribune he couldn't afford because it was already a stretch to buy the house.
+The parcel included an adjacent lot, which Obama told a Tribune he couldn't afford because it was already a stretch to buy the house.

 On the same day Obama closed in his house, Rezco's wife bought the adjacent empty lot, meeting the condition of the seller, wanted to sell both properties at the same time.